-Research suggest that there is a link between osteoporosis and jawbone.
-Osteoporosis may lead to tooth loss because the density of the bone that supports the teeth may decrease, which means the teeth no longer have a solid foundation.
+Research suggests that there is a link between osteoporosis and jawbone.
+Osteoporosis may lead to tooth loss because the bone’s density that supports the teeth may decrease, which means the teeth no longer have a solid foundation.
 Additionally, estrogen deficiency that accompanies menopause may also speed up the progression of oral bone loss.

 Periodontal Disease and Respiratory Disease

 Periodontitis is a bacterial infection of the gums.
 Recent data found that bacteria growing in the mouth can be aspirated into the lungs, causing respiratory diseases such as pneumonia.
 This mostly seen in people with severely progressed periodontal disease.